-To better understand the submission process, please review the Guide to Public Art Submission.
+To better understand the submission process, please review the Guide to Public Art Submission and the submission form.

 UC Riverside hopes to host a wide variety of art installations on campus, and accepts proposals of the following types of art, each of which has a specific form and/process for submission and approval:

 • Temporary Art –art on loan for one or more years

 • Donations, gifts, bequests

 • Commissions and purchases –submitted via Request for Proposal (RFP)